aros-development-team/AROS/CONTRIBUTING.md

    Take special care when tidying MUI UI source layouts: the `.astyle` configuration can mangle these layouts, so verify that they have not been malformed.

+2. Update the AROS copyright notice year in any modified source files where a copyright notice is present.
+Do not modify copyright notices in files derived from external sources unless required by their applicable licensing terms.

-2. Make sure to bump the version numbers in any modules where required and update the appropriate README or other documentation if applicable.
+3. Make sure to bump the version numbers in any modules where required and update the appropriate README or other documentation if applicable.

-3. Build the affected components and run any relevant tests before submitting the pull request.
+4. Build the affected components and run any relevant tests before submitting the pull request.
    Bug fixes should, where practical, include a regression test or provide details of how the problem was reproduced and how the fix was verified.

-4. Test changes on different AROS targets where practical.
+5. Test changes on different AROS targets where practical.
 In particular, changes should be tested on different combinations of 32-bit and 64-bit, and big-endian (BE) and little-endian (LE) targets where the affected code supports them.